digital-blueprint/relay-mono-bundle/docs/config.md

           name:                 ~ # Required
           # Path to the image - can be an absolute URL, absolute path, or path relative to public directory
           image:                null
+          # If set then it's no longer possible to start a payment with this method and they are also not presented to the user.
+Already active payments using this method are not affected.
+          disabled:             false
           # If enabled the payment backend will not be notified when a payment is completed
           demo_mode:            false
       # Various limits for how many payments can be active at the same time